Zarin-Hasan/Employee-Performance-Management-System-C-/Blueprint/README.md

 - `Floor` – Represents a floor of a building, containing multiple `Unit`s.
 Handles capacity limits and ensures that no floor exceeds its maximum area.
 - `Blueprint` – Represents the entire building blueprint, composed of multiple `Floor` instances.
 Tracks completion percentage based on added floor plans.

-JUnit tests are provided to verify functionality and serve as usage examples.

 ---